malaviya-parth/CN/04_DLL/02_FLow & Error Control/05_GBN.md

 ### Solution
 - m bit overhead allowed so sequence no. can be 0 to $2^m-1$
 - Suppose m =2, then we have window size 0,1,2,3
+  - Now if 0,1,2,3 sent by sender.
+  - Receiver receives 0 and sends ACK of it, Receiver window shifts one step ahead.
+  - Similarly receiver receives 1,2,3 and sends ACK of them.
+  - Now receiver will be waiting for seq no. 0 as it received 0,1,2,3.
-  - Now if 0,1,2,3 sent by sender but the ACK sent by receiver is lost, then sender will retransmit all the frames.
+  - But the ACK of 0 sent by receiver is lost.
+  - Then sender will retransmit all the frames 0,1,2,3.
-  - While retransmitting, it will send 0,1,2,3 again.
-This time the window at receiver side will be at $0_1$ and it will accept this 0 which will create duplicacy.
+  -  This time the window at receiver side will be at $0_1$ and it will accept this 0 which will create duplicacy.
   - Hence, we can't implement GobackN where N = $2^m$
 - Hence, maximum value of N = $2^m-1$
   - Whenever ACK is lost if we have an extra sequence no. then receiver will discard the duplicate frame.